 HOW OFTEN SHOULD I USE CHEMICALS IN MY HOT TUB?

 We recommend testing your water’s pH level and sanitizer levels daily or after each use, with the test strips that come in your test kit.
 It’s also a good idea to oxidize your hot tub weekly.
 This shocks off any dead chlorine that may be lingering in the water, along with body oils, sweat, dirt, and urine.
 It also increases the bather comfort and restores the sparkle back to your water.

 So, now you know why chemicals are needed for your hot tub, and how often you need to sanitize, your hot tub maintenance should be a breeze.
 However, if you’re maintenance-shy, you can always hire a local company to service it for you.

 With a Jacuzzi Brand Hot Tub, you don’t have to tackle all water maintenance on your own.
 All new Jacuzzi Hot Tubs are equipped with the CLEARRAY Active Oxygen System.
 CLEARRAY Active Oxygen™ harnesses the natural, safe and effective power of oxygen and light to treat the water, keeping it cleaner and safer for longer.

-SPA CHEMICALS AT WCI POOLS AND SPA
+HOT TUB CHEMICALS AT WCI POOLS AND SPA

 Do you need a chemical starter kit?
 Why not check out our complete line of water care products to balance the water in your hot tub?
 You can also bring a sample of your hot tub water for a complete water testing solution.
 Visit WCI Pools and Spas today!
 We have two locations in Iowa and our staff are always happy to help.